 Molina adopts and disseminates Clinical Practice Guidelines (CPG) to reduce inter-Provider variation in diagnosis and treatment.
 CPG adherence is measured at least annually.
-All guidelines are based on scientific evidence, review of medical literature and/or appropriately established authority.
+CPGs are based on scientific evidence, review of medical literature and/or appropriately established authority.

-Molina Clinical Practice Guidelines include the following:
+Molina CPGs include the following:

 - Acute Stress and Post-Traumatic Stress Disorder (PTSD)

 - Anxiety/Panic Disorder

 - Asthma

 - Attention Deficit Hyperactivity Disorder (ADHD)

 - Autism

 - Bipolar Disorder

 - Children with Special Health Care Needs

 - Chronic Kidney Disease

 - Chronic Obstructive Pulmonary Disease (COPD)

 - Depression

 - Diabetes

 - Heart Failure in Adults

 - Homelessness-Special Health Care Needs

 - Hypertension

 - Obesity

 - Opioid Management

 - Perinatal Care

 - Pregnancy Management

 - Schizophrenia

 - Sickle Cell Disease

 - Substance Abuse Treatment

 - Suicide Risk

 - Trauma-Informed Primary Care

-All clinical practice guidelines are updated at least annually, and more frequently, as needed when clinical evidence changes, and are approved by the Quality Improvement and Health Equity Transformation Committee.
-In fact, a review is conducted at least monthly to identify new additions or modifications.
-On an annual basis, clinical practice guidelines are distributed to Providers at Clinical Practice Guidelines (molinahealthcare.com) (or when changes are made during the year) and the Provider Manual.
-Notification of the availability of the practice guidelines is published in the Molina Provider Newsletter.
+CPGs are updated at least annually, and more frequently, as needed when clinical evidence changes, and are approved by the Quality Improvement and Health Equity Transformation Committee.
+A review is conducted at least monthly to identify new additions or modifications.
+On an annual basis, CPGs are distributed to Providers at Clinical Practice Guidelines (MolinaHealthcare.com) (or when changes are made during the year) and the Provider Manual.
+Notification of the availability of the CPGs is published in the Molina Provider Newsletter.

 Preventive Health Guidelines

-Molina provides coverage of diagnostic preventive procedures based on recommendations published by the U.S. Preventive Services Task Force (USPSTF), Bright Futures/American Academy of Pediatrics and Centers for Disease Control and Prevention (CDC), in accordance with Centers for Medicare & Medicaid Services (CMS) guidelines.
+Molina provides coverage of diagnostic preventive procedures based on recommendations published by the U.S. Preventive Services Task Force (USPSTF), Bright Futures/American

+Academy of Pediatrics and CDC, in accordance with CMS guidelines.
 Diagnostic preventive procedures include, but are not limited to:

 - Adult Preventive Services Recommendations (U.S. Preventive Services Task Force).
-Links to current recommendations are included on Molina's website. - Recommendations for Preventive Pediatric Health Care (Bright Futures/ American Academy of Pediatrics).
-Links to current recommendations are included on Molina's website. - Recommended Adult Immunization Schedule for ages 19 Years or Older, United States.
-These recommendations are revised every year by the Centers for Disease Control and Prevention.
-Links to current recommendations are included on Molina's website. - Recommended Child and Adolescent Immunization Schedule for ages 18 years or younger, United States.
-These recommendations are revised every year by the Centers for Disease Control and Prevention.
+Links to current recommendations are included on Molina's website. - Recommendations for Preventive Pediatric Health Care (Bright Futures/American Academy of Pediatrics).
+Links to current recommendations are included on Molina's website. - Recommended Adult Immunization Schedule for ages 19 Years or Older (United States).
+These recommendations are revised every year by the CDC.
+Links to current recommendations are included on Molina's website. - Recommended Child and Adolescent Immunization Schedule for ages 18 years or younger (United States).
+These recommendations are revised every year by the CDC.
 Links to current recommendations are included on Molina's website.

 All preventive health guidelines are updated at least annually, and more frequently, as needed when clinical evidence changes, and are approved by the Quality Improvement and Health Equity Transformation Committee.
-In fact, a review is conducted at least monthly to identify new additions or modifications.
-On an annual basis, Preventive Health Guidelines are distributed to Providers at https://www.molinahealthcare.com/providers/wa/medicaid/resource/guide prevent.aspx (or when changes are made during the year) and the Provider Manual.
-Notification of the availability of the Preventive Health Guidelines is published in the Molina Provider Newsletter.
+A review is conducted at least monthly to identify new additions or modifications.
+On an annual basis, preventive health guidelines are distributed to Providers at MolinaHealthcare.com/providers/wa/medicaid/resource/guide prevent.aspx (or when changes are made during the year) and the Provider Manual.
+Notification of the availability of the preventive health guidelines is published in the Molina Provider Newsletter.